Ferhaps/svelte-feedback-app/README.md

 # svelte-feedback-app

-# this project is my first look in the emerging
+# This project is my first look in the emerging Svelte framework